wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 # Develop a Web Application

 A Web Application is an application program that is hosted on a server and serves ingress traffic through the browser.
 In Choreo, you can deploy a web application by creating a Web Application component and connecting it to a Git repository that includes the implementation of the Web Application.
 A Web Application can be one of the following:

 - Single Page Applications (SPAs) like React, Angular, Vue, Svelte, etc.
 - Web servers that serve static content or provide server-side rendering/static site generation (SSR/SSG).
 - Static content, such as websites and other static resources that do not require a backend.
 These resources are usually just static HTML/JS/CSS files that need to be hosted.

 ## Prerequisites

 1. To deploy a web application component, you will need a GitHub account with a repository that contains a web application.
 Fork the [Choreo sample apps repository](https://github.com/wso2/choreo-sample-apps/), which contains the sample for this guide.
 2. The Choreo GitHub App requires the following permissions:
-    - Read access to issues and metadata
+    - Read access to issues and metadata.
     - Read and write access to code, pull requests, and repository hooks.

 ## Creating a web application